Michigan has most virus cases in 2 months; Izzo backs masks

 Whitmer, a Democrat, said Michigan is at a “turning point" and “we're trying to hold on to staying in phase four,” which most regions of the state are in right now.
 Under phase three, a stay-at-home order was in place.
 There would not be in-person instruction when K-12 schools reopen.

-“If the numbers keep going where they're going, it's going to be very problematic and we may very likely have to take some steps backwards,” she said on a day the state reported that its unemployment rate fell to 14.8%, from 21.3% in June.
+“If the numbers keep going where they're going, it's going to be very problematic and we may very likely have to take some steps backwards,” she said on a day the state reported that its unemployment rate fell to 14.8% in June, from 21.3% in May, amid a gradual economic reopening.
 Employment rose by 464,000 but was 556,000 below where it was before the pandemic.
 The jobless rate was slightly above its peak during the Great Recession.

 “The reality is that true, lasting economic recovery is only possible through public health recovery,” Whitmer said.